chaeeun-lab/iCAT_teleop/README.md

    cd iCAT_teleop/test
    python3 test2.py

-   The script will:
+   ##The script will:
-   Create the stereo image shared memory televuer_img with shape (480, 1280, 3)
+   ##Create the stereo image shared memory televuer_img with shape (480, 1280, 3)
-   Create the command shared memory cmd (for velocities, buttons, gripper, etc.)
+   ##Create the command shared memory cmd (for velocities, buttons, gripper, etc.)
-   Initialize TeleVuerWrapper and block on:
+   ##Initialize TeleVuerWrapper and block on:
-   Press Enter to start TeleVuer producer...
+   ##Press Enter to start TeleVuer producer...
-   Do not press Enter yet.
+   ##Do not press Enter yet.
 We will start the camera multiplexer first.
-   Terminal 3 (Camera multiplexer → shared memory)

 4. TeleVuer Web UI (Browser + Quest 3)